starz0ne/stug/README.md

 Download `loader.js` - open the tampermonkey dashboard, then drag and drop the file onto the dashboard to upload it.

-It should automatically load when visiting the [game's website](https://stug.io).
+It should automatically inject the menu files when visiting the [game's website](https://stug.io).

 ## Feature List